jpalma-espinosa/jpalma-espinosa.github.io/_science/_posts/2017-01-20-programming-comp-neurosc.md

 # Final Words
 This tips do work for me, however, I suggest you to find your own workflow and coding techniques.
 Feel free to comment them!

-# Song of the day
+# Song of the day: The Algorithm - Floating Point
 [![The Algorithm - Floating Point](https://i.ytimg.com/vi/fhGJOys5gcc/maxresdefault.jpg)](https://www.youtube.com/watch?v=fhGJOys5gcc)